 And I’m a tea snob.
 I grew up drinking my mom’s sweet tea, and I hate it when places bring out a glass filled to the brim with ice and already watered-down tea.
 What’s the point?
 You might as well drink water.

-They know how to make tea at this place, and I had my heart set on a refill when we went back, but they just weren’t open yet.
+Anyway, they know how to make good tea at this place, and I had my heart set on a refill when we went back, but they just weren’t open yet.
 I was sad.
 So sad.

 Mindful Shopping at Magnolia Market